shichao-an/notes/docs/gopl/ch5.md

 }
 ```

-The `defer` statement can also be used to pair "on entry" and "on exit" actions when debugging
+#### On-entry and on-exit actions *

-a complex function.
+The `defer` statement can also be used to pair "on entry" and "on exit" actions when debugging a complex function.

 The `bigSlowOperation` function below does two things: